 Before creating your first bottle garden, ask yourself: How much soil do I need?
 Which drainage is best?
-Are the plants starting to mold?
+Are the plants starting to get moldy?
 How do you create the perfect ecosystem so that it works?

-Carefully and evenly compact the plant substrate by hand and then use your fingers to dig 3 small plant holes (for 2 small plants and moss) on the edge of the glass, which are deep down to the lava gravel.Tip: A previously created sketch for the arrangement helps.
+Compact the plant substrate carefully and evenly by hand and then use your fingers to dig 3 small plant holes (for 2 small plants and moss) on the edge of the glass, which are deep down to the lava gravel.Tip: A previously created sketch for the arrangement helps.

-Take the plants out of the flower pot by pressing them sideways and standing upside down and place them in the holes.
+Take the plants out of the flower pot by pushing them to the side and standing upside down and place them in the holes.
 Press carefully but firmly on all sides.Tip: Place the tallest plant last, as centrally as possible, so that there is plenty of space for your hands in the glass.

 After the smaller plants and the moss have been planted on the outer walls, a hole is dug in the middle and the tallest plant is placed there.
 Then press/compact the potting soil at the edge of the glass with your fingers.
 The middle of the jar thus represents the highest point of a hill in your garden glass.

 Carefully place the decorative stone on an open space in the bottle garden and press lightly.